onwuvic/MyDiary/README.md

 * Clone the repository by entering the command `git clone https://github.com/onwuvic/MyDiary.git` in the terminal.
 * Navigate to the project folder using `cd MyDiary` on your terminal (or command prompt)
 * After cloning, install the application's dependencies with the command `npm install`.
-* Rename .env.sample file to .env fill all the parameters
+* Rename .env.sample file to .env fill all the parameters.
+* Setup a Postgres database for development and for testing.
+* Use the sql files in `server/src/migrations` to create entries and users tables in the database you've created.
 * After this, you can then start the server with the command: `npm run dev`.

 ### Testing